seblavoie/After-Effects-Scripting-Sublime-Text-Package/README.md

 ### With zip file

-Download and unzip in your Sublime Text 2 packages folder and rename the folder to `AfterEffects`.
+- Download and unzip in your Sublime Text 2 packages folder.
+- Rename the folder to `AfterEffects`.

 The "Packages" directory is located at: